AndreaPasqualini/andreapasqualini.github.io/_posts/2019-11-26-build-your-website.md

 theme: "just-the-docs"
 ```

-Once you rebuild the site with `bundle exec jekyll serve`, the website will adopt the new theme.
+Once you rebuild the site with `bundle exec jekyll serve`, the local copy of website will adopt the new theme.

-> **Note:** every time you change a file in the website folder, Bundler will automatically rebuild the website locally (you will see this happening in your terminal) for you to verify your changes if you refresh the browser window.
+> **Note:** every time you change a file in the website folder, Jekyll will automatically rebuild the website locally (you will see this happening in your terminal) for you to verify your changes if you refresh the browser window.
 However, this cannot happen when you change the `_config.yml` file for technical reasons.
 To see the changes to `_config.yml`, you need to terminate Jekyll in the terminal and relaunch it.

+> **Note:** With the changes above, only the local website will correctly use the new theme.
+When you push your work to GitHub, you need to tell GitHub how to find the theme you want.
+For this reason, it is best to stick to a Jekyll theme that is stored in a GitHub repo, so GitHub will automatically know what to do with it.
+To point GitHub to the files required for the Just the Docs theme. we open the `_config.yml` file and we replace the line
+>
+> ```
+> theme: "just-the-docs"
+> ```
+>
+> with
+>
+> ```
+> remote_theme: pmarsceill/just-the-docs
+> ```
+> With this change, the command `bundle exec jekyll serve` will no longer use local files to build previews of your website.
+The theme will have to be downloaded every time you run that command.
+This means that your preview may not work properly if your computer is not connected to the internet.
+A way to circumvent this is to undo the last change to `_config.yml` and work locally until an internet connection is established again.

 At this stage, there is one thing not working.
 The Just the Docs theme has a search bar at the top of each page.